Shabbat Manna Project

 Adventist College Palawan (Philippines)

 With a strong desire for college education, young people from poor families come to the college with zero or very little financial assistance.
-Whatever they may receive from home goes mainly for food such as rice, and other basic staples.
+Whatever they may receive from home goes mainly for basic food staples (rice) and school supplies.
 It is not unusual when one meal for the day is enough, or none at all.

 By experiencing Sabbath as abundance rather than restriction, rejoicing that in Christ, there is enough — enough grace, enough provision, enough rest, enough love.
-Therefore, this initiative supports students in honoring God’s Holy Day, cultivating a rhythm of gratitude, faith, and belonging within the ACP community.
+Therefore, this initiative supports students in honoring the Sabbath, cultivating, gratitude, faith, and belonging within the ACP community.

 For more information about Shabbat Manna Project and how you can help, email your inquiries to: